AdamBrianBright/cats-python/README.md

 Client must send generated `sha256` key to server right after retrieving `8 bytes unsgined int` unix timestamp at ** connection stage**

-- If handshake is valid, then nothing will be returned
+- If handshake is valid, `01` will be returned
-- If handshake is invalid, then connection will be dropped
+- If handshake is invalid, `00` will be returned and connection will be dropped

 Handshake stage byte log example: